Book Lists

 The Raven by Edgar Allan Poe Illustrated by Gustave Doré

 A mysterious talking raven pays a visit to a man who is distraught from the loss of his lover.
 The man, aching over the death of his dear Lenore, is upset and distressed by the bird who repeats one word; Nevermore.
-Steeped in stylized, but dark prose and written in an almost musical style Edgar Allan Poe's The Raven is a bleak, mesmerizing journey through one man's depression and madness.
+Steeped in stylized, but dark prose and written in an almost musical style Edgar Allan Poe''s The Raven is a bleak, mesmerizing journey through one man''s depression and madness.
 Illustrated by Gustave Doré, the master woodcut artist gives the poem the rich but despondent feel which perfectly accompanies this classic poem.
-A reproduction of an 1884 version of an illustrated edition of Edgar Allan Poe's The Raven.
+A reproduction of an 1884 version of an illustrated edition of Edgar Allan Poe''s The Raven.
 Illustrated by Gustave Doré the art in the original books was produced in woodcuts.
 This edition digitally alters and cleans up the images for digital printing.

-release date: Mar 28, 2017
+release date: Apr 23, 2017

-The Works of Edgar Allan Poe - Volume I
+The Black Cat Edgar Allan Poe

 release date: Dec 27, 2015

-release date: Oct 21, 2015
+release date: May 07, 2015

 Edgar Allan Poe